dave-yang/krystal-docs/Components/Captcha.md

 ### Step 2: Render the CAPTCHA!

+Before you render the CAPTCHA, you need to declare a route that responses as a rendered CAPTCHA image.
+So, you can simply attach a new route in your module.

+    return array(

+        //..

+        '/site/captcha' => array(
+      	    'controller' => 'YourModule@renderAction'
+        ),

+        // ...
+    )

 Now you have a service which is called `captcha`and you can access it in controllers, just like another services.
+All you have to do is to simply render an image.
 For example:

     <?php